ndp/agile_methods/README.markdown

 Even with the "normalized spreadsheet", though, it wasn't easy to compare the practices.
 I tried different sorting and coloring to no avail.
 I then tried different graphing options, starting first with "mind maps".
 I tried 3-d bar charts, but they were little help.
 And plotting the words in grids, but couldn't make it work.

-I finally stumbled upon the visual theseaurus metaphor.
+I finally stumbled upon the visual thesaurus metaphor.
 As a regular thesaurus, I always thought the display a bit gratuitous: a word in the center with its synonyms "floating around", connected by some gravity.
 The more I thought about it, though, the better fit it seemed.

 Next I needed a tool in which to implement my visualization.
 You can license the technology, but I had a $0 budget and just a few hours to devote to it.
 I looked at using Processing (a Java variant that lots of people are using to build visualizations); there were some implementations, but I wanted something even lighter weight if possible.
 After another Google or two, and I found Javascript-based experiments with "force directed graphs".
 I grabbed the code, and threw my data in it.